RihabFekii/NGSI-LD-data-model-generator/README.md

 ### Docker

-To keep things interoperable across different environments the file generator be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.
+To keep things interoperable across different environments, the file generator is running on [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.

 -   To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/)
 -   To install Docker on Mac follow the instructions [here](https://docs.docker.com/docker-for-mac/)